 Miami Bed Bug Injuries Occur When Hotels Fail their Duty to Protect You

 Miami hotels owe a duty of care to people on hotel property depending on the visitor’s status.
 Florida recognizes three status designations.
 They are: Invitee, Licensee and Trespasser.

 A person invited onto a property is an “Invitee”.
-There are two types of invitees; Public Invitee and Business Invitee.
-A Public Invitee enters onto a property for the purpose for which the land is held open to the public.
+There are two types of invitees; Public Invitees and Business Invitees and can enter a property for the purpose it is held open to the public.
 An example of a public invitee in the case of a bed bug bite injury would be a hotel guest.
 A business invitee enters or remains on property related to some business with the owner or manager.
 An example of a business invitee would be an employee or a salesperson.

 Hotel Guests Have the Highest Level of Protection Under the Law